ThirteenAG/PCSX2PluginInjector/readme.md

 ### Quick how-to

- - Download [custom build of PCSX264](https://github.com/ThirteenAG/pcsx2/actions), that is capable of loading **scripts/PCSX2PluginInjector.asi** from this project. (not available at the moment)
+ - Download [custom build of PCSX264](https://github.com/ThirteenAG/pcsx2/actions), that is capable of loading **scripts/PCSX2PluginInjector.asi** from this project (Windows only).

  - Compile the project, copy contents of **data** folder to PCSX264 root dir, where **pcsx2x64.exe** is located.

  - Directory tree:

 ```
 │   pcsx2x64.exe